danielkunin/Deeplearning-Visualizations/article/optimization.md

 footnotes:
 - <!-- footnote text in order -->

 sidenotes:
 - By definition, this function L has a low value when the model performs well on the task.
 - Do you know the mathematical formula that allows a neural network to detect cats in images?
 Probably not.
 But using data you can find a function that performs this task.
 It turns out that a convolutional architecture with the right parameters defines a function that can perform this task well.
 - While model parameters are derived during training, hyperparameters are values set before training starts.
 Hyperperameters include batch size and learning rate.
-- We use the term inappropriate local minimum because, in optimizing a machine learning model, the optimization is often non-convex and unlikely to converge to the global minimum.
-***NOTE: MISSING "ONELINE" and "NONSTATIONARY SETTINGS" HIGHLIGHTED IN OPTIMIZER TABLE***
+- We use the term inappropriate local minimum because, in optimizing a machine learning model, the optimization is often non-convex and unlikely to converge to the global minimum. <!-- NOTE: MISSING "ONELINE" and "NONSTATIONARY SETTINGS" HIGHLIGHTED IN OPTIMIZER TABLE -->
 - Gradient descent makes a linear approximation of the loss function in a given point.
 It then moves downhill along the approximation of the loss function.
 - For more information on hyperparameter tuning, see the Deep Learning Specialization Course 2: Improving Neural Networks, Week 3 (Hyperparameter tuning, Batch Normalization and Programming Frameworks).